News & Events

 Goto Start –> Settings –> Update & Security –> Os Build Info (RightPane).

-Search for the Security Baseline Configuration on the Internet
+Search for the Security Baseline Configuration in the Internet

 Microsoft’s tech community Uploads all the Security baseline for Windows Operating systems.